5 Wildlife Volunteer Programs for Teens

 2. Under 18's Marine Conservation Awareness & PADI Course, Mexico

-If you love the underwater world, get your diving certificate while learning about marine preservation with GVI’s Yucatan Peninsula program.
-After diving lessons, volunteers will learn about the issues facing aquatic ecosystems, including pollution, overfishing, and climate change.
-Teens will gain valuable skills on how to conduct reef research and identify fish and coral species.
+If you love the underwater world, get your diving certificate while learning about marine preservation with GVI's Yucatan Peninsula program.
+After diving lessons, volunteers will learn about aquatic ecosystem issues, including pollution, overfishing, and climate change.
+Teens will gain valuable skills to research reefs and identify fish and coral species.
 Some of the exciting marine life you may encounter includes turtles and dolphins.
-During free time, participants can explore Mayan ruins set in tropical jungles and visit cenotes (underground river networks).
+During free time, participants can explore Mayan ruins in tropical jungles and visit cenotes (underground river networks).
 Most importantly, you will receive PADI (Professional Association of Diving Instructors) Advanced Open Water qualification certification.
 Shared accommodations are provided along with meals.

 Age: Under 18